 - 1. During our prior contract delivery review, OIIG investigators identified lengthy construction delays.
 Many of the delays were due to change orders for additional work.
 During this supplemental review, evidence revealed that the original construction schedules are not adjusted to reflect the additional work from change orders.
 Accordingly, we recommended that the Engineering Department produce reports for the Board and public review that will show delays and additional work attributed to change orders separately and apart from the original construction schedules.
 The Engineering Department has indicated that it plans to regularly submit a table with this information to the Board. - 2.
 Our previous review revealed the reasons for delays included weather conditions (rain or winter), the COVID Pandemic, structures underwater or underground, and more deterioration than could be identified during the planning stages for the contract.
 During our supplemental review, the Director of the Engineering Department ("Director") stated that the Engineering Department will institute a change to include historical data in its information system that is easily available for engineers.
-This complaint is not initially opened as a formal investigation, it may also be reviewed as an "OIIG inquiry."
-This level of review involves a determination of corroborating evidence before opening a formal investigation.
-When the initial review reveals information warranting the opening of a formal investigation, the matter is upgraded to an "OIIG Investigation."
-Conversely, if additional information is developed to warrant the closing of the OIIG inquiry, the matter will be closed without further inquiry.
+This practice is intended to provide the engineers better access to such information when devising construction schedules with contractors.